hristokoev/portfolio/src/projects/pretty-oscar.md

 ### Further Development

-Currently, the extension is used by a couple of selected agents and it's been a great success.
+Currently, the extension is used by a couple of selected agents and it's a success.
 I've received a lot of positive feedback and I'm happy that I was able to help my colleagues.
 However, I'm not sure if I'll be able to continue working on this project, as I'll be no longer working for the company that uses Amadeus.
-Additionally, it's pretty hard to make changes to the internal workflow, as it's a big company with a lot of bureaucracy.

-In the end, this turned out to be a passion project for me, but while I was working on it, I've learned a lot about JavaScript, Chrome Extensions and Regex.
-I was also more productive at work, as I was able to quickly see the information I needed.
-So, it was a win-win in the end. 😁
+In the end, this turned out to be a passion project for me more than anything else, but while I was working on it, I've learned a lot about JavaScript, Chrome Extensions and Regex.
+Thanks to this extension, I was also more productive at work, since I was able to quickly see the information I needed. 😁